Tete Yengi

-Tete Yengi (born 28 November 2000) is an Australian professional soccer player who plays as a striker for club Livingston.
-Yengi has previously played for Newcastle Jets, Ipswich Town, VPS, Northampton Town and KuPS.
+Tete Owen Yengi (born 28 November 2000) is an Australian professional soccer player who plays as a striker for J1 League club Machida Zelvia and the Australia national team.
+Yengi has previously played for Newcastle Jets, Ipswich Town, VPS, Northampton Town, KuPS and Livingston.

-Career
+Early life and education

+Tete Owen Yengi was born on born 28 November 2000 in Adelaide, South Australia, of South Sudanese and English descent.
+His father, refugee advocate Ben Yengi, was from South Sudan, and Tete lived for some years in South Sudan as a child, as Ben was determined to help that country, and the lives of friends and family, after having received a good education and employment in Australia.

+Tete and his older brother Kusini were always keen on football, and worked hard to their goal of becoming international players.
+As of 2026 Kusini plays as a forward in the J1 League, at Cerezo Osaka on loan from Scottish Premiership side Aberdeen.

+Following the 2026 FIFA World Cup, Yengi converted to Islam.

+Club career

 Newcastle Jets

 After playing two seasons at a semi-pro level with Adelaide Comets in NPL SA, Yengi signed a scholarship deal with Australian top division side Newcastle Jets on 30 December 2020.
 He made a total of nine appearances in A-League during the 2020–21 season.

 Ipswich Town and loans

 In September 2021, Yengi moved to England and signed for League One club Ipswich Town on a one-year deal with the option for a further year, initially joining the team's Under 23 side.

 VPS (loan)

 In April 2022, Yengi joined Vaasan Palloseura (VPS) on loan for the 2022 season.
 During his time in Finland, Yengi scored seven goals and assisted a further eleven in Veikkausliiga, winning his club's Player of the Year award.